Customer Success Story: Saving a home and £100

 Not only that, they had decided they now wanted to separate from their joint mortgage and own their own homes.

-Recognising they needed help from an expert, they called the mortgage broker that helped them buy their home two years ago.
+Recognising they needed help from an expert, they called the Mortgage Advisor that helped them buy their home two years ago.

 The solution to their problem was to remortgage the property, take one of them off of the mortgage and leave one brother living in the original home with full responsibility for the mortgage.

-In order to achieve this outcome, the mortgage broker needed to prove to a lender that the brother remaining in the home could afford the mortgage on his own, which is calculated by a lender based on the level his annual income.
+In order to achieve this outcome, the Mortgage Advisor needed to prove to a lender that the brother remaining in the home could afford the mortgage on his own, which is calculated by a lender based on the level his annual income.

-After talking to a number of different lenders, the mortgage broker found that nobody was willing to offer the full mortgage to one brother alone, due to his annual income being too low.
+After talking to a number of different lenders, the Mortgage Advisor found that nobody was willing to offer the full mortgage to one brother alone, due to his annual income being too low.

-The mortgage adviser contacted the brothers and advised them that the only way to separate would be to sell the house.
+The Mortgage Advisor contacted the brothers and advised them that the only way to separate would be to sell the house.

 Naturally, the brother who was to remain in the property was devastated to learn that his only option would be to lose his home.

-Desperate to find an alternative solution, he got in touch with one of our mortgage advisers to double check what his original broker had told him.
+Desperate to find an alternative solution, he got in touch with one of our Mortgage Advisors to double check what his original broker had told him.

 After a discussion with the client and an in-depth look at his finances, we found that whilst his annual salary wouldn't be enough to support the full mortgage alone, he had additional income from renting out a room to the tune of almost £8000 per year.